kermitdafrog8/tde-slackbuilds/README.md

 .. for Slackware 14.2 or current on i586+ and x86_64.
 .. see 'Cross compiling for RPi3' for building for armv7/aarch64.

-Build the release version 14.0.10 from tar archives; or the development versions 14.0.x, 14.1.0 from trinitydesktop cgit.
+Build the release version 14.0.11 from tar archives; or the development versions 14.0.x, 14.1.0 from trinitydesktop gitea.
 For a native build, run **./BUILD-TDE.sh** - a dialog based script with a series of screens for user input.

 [<img src="https://ray-v.github.io/TDE-version.png">](https://ray-v.github.io/TDE-version.png)